deadlyvipers/dojo_rules/introduction.md

-#Hi my name is Christopher and I am new to github
+# Christopher and I am new to github
 #I am not going to lie, this stuff is confusing!

+#My favorite code school course is not this one -- it is too difficult!